Full Mouth Reconstruction

 Full Mouth Reconstruction in dallas, texas

-This gentleman came to our Plano, TX dentist office unhappy with the crowns that a general dentist placed.
+This gentleman came to our Plano, TX, dentist’s office unhappy with the crowns that a general dentist placed.
 The crowns were poorly designed and dark along the margins.
 Dr. Sowell removed the faulty restorations and replaced them with Empress and Emax dental crowns.
 The result is extremely natural-looking and also restores a comfortable bite position to the patient’s smile.

 Full Mouth Reconstruction FAQs

-A full mouth reconstruction is not a simple procedure.
-It is a complete dental treatment plan that combines several procedures.
+A full mouth reconstruction is not a simple procedure but a complete dental treatment plan that combines several procedures.
 Depending on your needs, it can span from a couple of weeks to a few months.
-This is due to the steps we have to take in order to successfully complete treatment the first time without issues.
-For example, there will be some procedures that may need to be conducted before others.
-Then there are healing times in-between procedures.